jjoshkaplan/nba/README.md

 3. **Process Data**: Assign roles to players based on usage percentage (USG%) and calculate a new performance metric (`ADVANCED`) using PER, TS%, WS, BPM, and VORP.
 4. **Visualize Data**: Generate scatter plots of the top 15 players in each role, displaying their ADVANCED statistic versus minutes played (MP).

+This analysis is meant to assist the user in evaluating players across different roles.
+In order for a team to be successful, they can't simply rely on their star player.
+A successful team has different players with different skills playing a variety of roles.

 ## Installation

 Install the required packages: